hildolfr/clicker/README.md

 A modern, background Windows automation tool for sending keystrokes at human-like intervals.
 Runs as a tray icon with no visible window.
 Configure your keystrokes and timing in simple text files, and control automation with a global hotkey.

-**Version: 1.1.1** - Release Candidate
+**Version: 1.1.2** - Bugfix Release

 ## Installation

 ### Option 1: Download the Executable (Recommended)
-Download the standalone executable: [Clicker.exe](https://github.com/hildolfr/clicker/releases/download/1.1.1/Clicker.exe) (direct download link).
+Download the standalone executable: [Clicker.exe](https://github.com/hildolfr/clicker/releases/download/1.1.2/Clicker.exe) (direct download link).
 No installation required!

 ### Option 2: Run from Source
 Follow the setup instructions below.